surniaulula/wpsso/readme.txt

 * *New Features*
 	* None
 * *Improvements*
-	* Renamed the "Search and Optimization" metabox to "Document SSO".
+	* Renamed the "Social and Search Optimization" metabox to "Document SSO".
 	* Added a "License Information" link in the Add-ons page to lookup registered site addresses (Pro version).
 * *Bugfixes*
 	* None